IBM/ibm-satellite-storage/config-templates/ibm/ibm-csi-block/1.4.0/README.md

 ## Removing your configuration

-After assignment has been removed it is safe to remove the configuration. it is mandatory - you can reuse it for other clusters.
+After the assignment has been removed it is safe to remove the configuration.
+Removing the configuration is not mandatory and it can be reused on other clusters.

 ```sh
 ibmcloud sat storage config rm --config <config-name>
 ```

-## Troubleshooting, Support and "must gather" information
+## Troubleshooting, support, and logs

-For full instructions, see the following documentation (in the IBM block storage CSI driver documentation given above):
+For full instructions, see the following documentation, referred to in the introductory paragraph.
-> Troubleshooting
+**Troubleshooting**

 ## References